Believe in Change - six week Buddhism Foundation course

 Booking is for all six sessions.
 Capacity is limited, so please book if, as far as you know, you are able and willing to come to all six sessions.

-You can see details and book with the below link (no payment required):
+You can view details and book by clicking on the link below (no payment required):

 Notes and Resources